No one will tell you anything or everything about this field, It’s a long strange path but you have to travel it alone with little help from others.

-Communication is the key to success thus in order to learn something works on in our case how an application works and what it’s flow is we need to learn how it communicates with you. and the Most basic thing i can think of is knowing about HTTP.
+Communication is the key to success thus in order to learn something works on in our case how an application works and what it’s flow is we need to learn how it communicates with you. and the Most basic thing I can think of is knowing about HTTP.
 Mentioning a few places you should definitely visit to get an idea about HTTP.

 What You’ll basically learn from these is about HTTP Protocols, HTTP Requests, Response, Status Codes, Encoding/Decoding, and From the last URL you’ll get to learn it under security perspective so you’ll get to learn SOP, Cookie, MIEM & HTML Pharising.
 These will definitely help you later with Web app testing and stuff.

-A basic understanding of networking is important for anyone who’s into computer.
+A basic understanding of networking is important for anyone who’s into a computer.
 So a few resources to learn the basics of Networking.

-What You’ll learn from these are basics of Networking, TCP/ID, DNS, Network terminologies & Linux commands etc. These will definitely help you later with Recon Process.
+What You’ll learn from these are basics of Networking, TCP/ID, DNS, Network terminologies & Linux commands, etc. These will definitely help you later with Recon Process.

 Learn to make it; then break it!

-To be a Good Hacker you don’t really need to be a Good Programmer but it’s always Good to cover this before going in Any form of Computer Hacking or Bug Bounty in general.
+To be a Good Hacker you don’t really need to be a Good Programmer but it’s always good to cover this before going in Any form of Computer Hacking or Bug Bounty in general.
 Also Sometimes It increases your chances of successfully identifying and exploiting a vulnerability and also you may need code to escalate a bug with a low/medium severity to high/critical.